CBD for IRRITABLE BOWEL SYNDROME (IBS)

 Beyond IBS, CBD has shown multiple benefits for digestion as a whole, especially as it relates to Leaky Gut syndrome.

 While the main purpose of the digestive system is to provide nutrients to the rest of the body, science and research have recently uncovered that the gut is responsible for far more.

 Home to what medical professionals and researchers call the “microbiome,” the gut houses trillions of organisms that work together for ultimate health.

-Ranging from bacteria and fungi to protozoa and more, these organisms require balance to keep the whole body in the highest state of health possible.
-Feeding these organisms using compounds like probiotics has recently gained attention.
+Ranging from bacteria and fungi to protozoa and more, these organisms require a balance to keep the whole body in the highest state of health possible.
+Feeding these organisms using compounds like probiotics have recently gained attention.

 Organisms in the gut can help keep the immune system functioning at its highest level, help the body use the nutrients provided by the food we consume, and more.
 They’re even linked to mental health and performance; those with certain disorders – like PTSD – have been demonstrated to have lower levels of certain organisms in the gut.